oracle-livelabs/common/labs/generate-ssh-key-local/generate-ssh-keys-local.md

 ## Option 2:  Windows 10

 Creating keys for Windows can be interesting as ```ssh-keygen``` was not a native utility for Windows until the release of Windows 10.
 And it wasn't included in the initial Windows 10 builds.
 In this section, we'll assume your version of Windows 10 actually has ```ssh-keygen``` installed.
-Note that you might have an earlier build that doesn't include ssh-keygen.
-If you can't find it, either upgrade or try one of the other methods listed for earlier versions of Windows.
+Keep in mind, if you're working with an older slice of Windows 10 that's missing ssh-keygen, you're not out of options.
+Consider updating your system or exploring alternative techniques tailored for the Windows versions.

 1. Open a **Powershell** command window on your Windows 10 system by clicking its icon/tile or by typing 'powershell' in the search field in the Start bar.

     ![Powershell](./images/powershell.png " ")

 2. Enter the command ```ssh-keygen``` into the terminal window.
-Pay particular attention to where the file will be saved so you can locate it later.   ```ssh-keygen``` will default to the standard .ssh directory under the user's base directory.
+Keep a keen eye on the file's save location to easily find it when you need it later.   ```ssh-keygen``` will default to the standard .ssh directory under the user's base directory.

     ```
     <copy>ssh-keygen</copy>